Lucky Eddie: Probably a real-estate agent.

-, is the largest island on Earth, and is home to a mere 50,000 people.
+Greenland (Greenlandic: Kalaallit Nunaat, Danish: Grønland), owned by Denmark, is a huge overseas territory in North America and the largest island on Earth, home to a mere 56,000 people.
 Often cited for the extreme temperatures that it can reach, Greenland is home to the northernmost piece of land on Earth, Kaffeklubben Island.
-The people are primarily Inuit, though many Danes also live here.

 Contrary to popular belief, Greenland is not just ice.
 It is actually made up of three significantly large islands under the ice sheet.

 The capital and largest city is Nuuk (known in Danish as Godthåb).
 However, "largest" is a relative term, because Nuuk is in fact the smallest capital city of any country in the world (as of 2018, the city has a population of around 18,000).

 Whilst part of the Kingdom of Denmark, Greenland is an autonomous country with its own separate government, much like the Faroe Islands.

 - Ivalu is a short film about a girl on Greenland who goes looking for her older sister Ivalu when Ivalu goes missing.

 - Greenland is a disaster movie in which a family goes to Greenland to take shelter after a comet hits the Earth.

 - Qivitoq is an Oscar-nominated movie about a Danish woman who goes to Greenland to surprise her doctor fiancée, and is herself surprised to find him having an affair with a nurse.
 She sets out to leave, only to fall in love with the Danish manager of a fishing station.

 - In The Secret Life of Walter Mitty the title character travels to Greenland to track down legendary photographer Sean O'Connell.note Greenland is described in the film as only being home to 8 people, which is demonstrated when Walter only sees 8 different people while in Greenland.